Looking ahead to 2017

 The Regulations specify what does and doesn't constitute "pay".
 For example, pay includes basic pay, paid leave, maternity, paternity, adoption, parental or shared parental leave, sick pay and bonus pay.
 Pay does not include for example, overtime pay, expenses, benefits in kind and redundancy pay.
 The Regulations also provide more detail of what is meant by "relevant employees" who are "employed" on the snapshot date and of the data employers are required to publish.
 For more details see our previous briefing.

 There isn't that much time to prepare for the Regulations.
 Although publication is not compulsory before 4 April 2018, the first snapshot pay period on which the figures will be based is 5 April 2017 (save for bonuses as mentioned above).
 We would encourage employers to do a "dummy run" and our bespoke Equal Pay Audit service can help with this.
+Please click on the link below to view details.

 Similar Regulations relating to the public sector in England (not Wales) are also likely to be implemented on 6 April 2017 but this has not yet been confirmed.